lgeek/Linux3188/README.md

 gcc (arm-none-eabi-) 4.9.0 from the Arch repository is known to produce bad builds.

 Let me know if builds produced by recent releases of the arm-linux-gnueabihf- port work.
-Other ways to contribute would be by debugging the cause of the problem or by submitting a patch.
+Other ways to contribute would be by debugging the cause of the problem or by submitting a fix.

 Users
 -----

-Since I haven't yet published the Xorg driver, this repository is basically useless for you at this point.
-Please come back later for updates. :)
+You probably want to go [here](https://github.com/lgeek/xf86-video-fbturbo).

 Sorry, I don't have the time to provide any support.
 Bug reports to the [issue tracker](https://github.com/lgeek/Linux3188/issues) are welcomed, but please don't submit generic support requests.